albddnbn/proxmox-gen-ad-lab/README.md

 1. Check on possibility that Step 3 scheduled task not properly removed during script.

+2. Try to decrease level of human interaction required in process (mostly the powershell script/steps).

 ## Coming Soon:

 MDT Server installation/configuration.